pyload/pyload-android/README.md

 #### Planned enhancements
 - multiple server support

+#### Localization

+We want to provide the app in as many languages as possible.
+For this reason we are always looking for translators and proof-readers.
+If you like to help, please visit http://crowdin.net/project/pyload for more information.

 #### Contributing

 The pyLoad app is open source, everybody can contribute to make it even better.
 The source code is located at: https://github.com/pyload/pyload-android